 On-Site Resources.
 The Proposed Project site is not subject to hunting, fishing, or gathering activities.
 There is no timber harvesting on the site.
-The site is not subject to agricultural activities and is not designated as Prime or Unique Farmland by the California Important Farmland Finder; it is designated as Urban and Built Up Land (California Department of Conservation, 2023).
-The Harrah's Resort is located to the north of the Rincon Government Center.
+The site is not subject to agricultural activities and is not designated as Prime or Unique Farmland by the California Important Farmland Finder; it is designated as Farmland of Local Importance (California Department of Conservation, 2023b).
+The HRSC is located to the north of the Rincon PC4 Well site.

 Traffic and Transportation.
-The Proposed Project site is located east of Valley Center Road/County Highway S6, which also provides site access.
-Valley Center Road/County Highway S6 connects to State Route 76 (SR-76), approximately 2.5 miles north of the site.
-State Route 76 (SR-76) intersects with Interstate 15 (I-15) to the northwest, approximately 12.5 miles from the Proposed Project site.
+The Proposed Project site is located east of Valley Center Road/County Highway S6, which also provides site access via Omish Lane.
+Valley Center Road/County Highway S6 connects to State Route 76 (SR-76), approximately 2 miles north of the site.
+State Route 76 (SR-76) intersects with Interstate 15 (I-15) to the northwest, approximately 13 miles from the Proposed Project site.
 Valley Center Road is the major north-south roadway through the Rincon Reservation and provides access to Valley Center, Pauma Valley, and other communities east of I-15.
-It is a two-lane undivided roadway.
+It is a two-lane, undivided roadway.
 The entrance to the Proposed Project site is unsignalized; however, turning lanes and a cycle lane are provided.

-As part of Harrah's Resort Southern California casino expansion project in 2012, intersection and roadway segment levels of service (LOS)1 were estimated on Valley Center Road and other local and regional roads in the area and then analyzed against San Diego County's significance criteria from its Guidelines for Determining Significance (February 19, 2010).
-The Valley Center Road intersection at the southern casino entrance was operating at LOS B, and the Valley Center Road and Lake Wohlford Road intersection was operating at LOS C. The roadway segment between these two intersections was operating at LOS D. With the casino expansion and other cumulative projects in the area, the Valley Center Road intersection at the southern casino entrance was projected to continue to operate at LOS B, and the Valley Center Road and Lake Wohlford Road intersection was projected to continue to operate at LOS C. The roadway segment from these two intersections was projected to operate at LOS E. (PSOMAS, 2017).
+As part of the HRSC casino expansion project in 2012, intersection and roadway segment levels of service (LOS) were estimated on Valley Center Road and other local and regional roads in the area and then analyzed against San Diego County's significance criteria from its Guidelines for Determining Significance (February 19, 2010).
+The Valley Center Road intersection at the southern casino entrance was operating at LOS B, and the Valley Center Road and Lake Wohlford Road intersection was operating at LOS C. The roadway segment between these two intersections was operating at LOS D. With the casino expansion and other cumulative projects in the area, the Valley Center Road intersection at the southern casino entrance was projected to continue to operate at LOS B, and the Valley Center Road intersection was projected to continue to operate at LOS C. The roadway segment from these two intersections was projected to continue to operate at LOS C. The roadway segment from these two intersections was projected to continue to operate at LOS B, and the Valley Center Road and Lake Wohlford Road intersection was projected to continue to operate at LOS C. The roadway segment from these two intersections was projected to continue to operate at LOS E. (PSOMAS, 2017).

 North County Transit District (NCTD) Route 388 buses run along Valley Center Road from Valley Parkway in Escondido on the south to the Pala Casino on the north (NCTD, 2023).
-There is a bus stop on Valley Center Road and Morningstar Lane, approximately 0.2 miles to the south of the Proposed Project site (Google Maps, 2023).
+There is a bus stop on Valley Center Road and N Paradise Creek Lane, Morningstar Lane, approximately 0.45 miles to the southwest of the Proposed Project site (Google Maps, 2023).

 Land Use Planning.
-The Proposed Project site is located within the developed area of the Rincon Government Center, which includes a paved parking lot.
-As previously mentioned, Harrah's Resort Southern California is located approximately 1 mile to the north.
-The Rincon Band Fire Department station is located approximately 0.4 miles to the northeast of the site, along Valley Center Road.
-Other land uses in the surrounding area include open space and low-density residential and commercial development.
+The Proposed Project site is located within developed areas of the Rincon Reservation, which includes graded and compacted dirt and graveled industrial and utility lots.
+As previously mentioned, HRSC is located approximately 0.5 miles to the north.
+The Rincon Band Fire Department station is located approximately 0.4 miles to the southwest of the site, along Valley Center Road.
+Other land uses in the surrounding area include: agricultural, open space, low-density residential, commercial development, and the International Union of Operating Engineers training facility.